httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

      - e.g. according to the type and status of the primary document in which the algorithm is defined;
      "insecure" when the algorithm is insecure;
-     "reserved" when the digest algorithm references a reserved token value
+     "reserved" when the algorithm references a reserved token value
  - Description: the description of the digest-algorithm and its encoding
  - Reference: a set of pointers to the primary documents defining the digest-algorithm